hyperledger-archives/grid-docs/docs/0.4/grid_on_splinter.md

 For more information on Splinter circuits, see the [Splinter documentation](https://www.splinter.dev/docs/).

-### Demonstrate Grid Smart Contract Functionality
+### Demonstrating Grid Smart Contract Functionality

-You can use the Pike and Grid Product smart contracts to demonstrate Grid functionality by creating an organization and agent, defining a schema for the product properties, and creating a product.
+You can use the Pike, Grid Product, and Grid Schema smart contracts to demonstrate Grid functionality by creating an organization and agent, defining a schema for the product properties, and creating a product.
+Similarly, you can demonstrate functionality with Pike and Grid Purchase Order.

 * [Creating Organizations]({% link docs/0.4/using_pike.md %})
   describes how to create an owning organization for Grid items (such as